Skip to Content

 Symptoms usually start around three to four days after consuming the bacteria.
 Young children and older adults are more vulnerable to severe infections.

-Patients with severe stomach cramps, bloody diarrhea or who are unable to keep down fluids should seek medical attention, Wen said.
+People who have severe stomach cramps or bloody diarrhea or who are unable to keep down fluids should seek medical attention, Wen said.

 Iovine says the best way to avoid E. coli infections is to stick with the CDC’s recommendations: Wash your hands frequently, follow safe food preparation guidelines, and wash fruits and vegetables before eating them, even if the package says they are already washed.